Back to all posts

 Over time, mineral deposits and grime can build up on the parts inside your tank, especially around the flapper’s seat.
 You could install a brand-new flapper, but if the rim it’s supposed to seal against is dirty, water will continue to seep through.
 Before you install a new part, take a moment to clean the area where the flapper sits with a sponge or cloth.
 A clean surface is essential for creating a watertight seal and ensuring your repair actually lasts.
 This simple step is often overlooked but is critical for a successful fix, preventing you from having to do the job all over again.

-How to Prevent Your Toilet from Running in the Future
+How to Keep Your Toilet from Running Again

 Fixing a running toilet is a great feeling, but making sure it doesn’t happen again is even better.
 A little proactive care can save you from future headaches, wasted water, and surprise utility bills.
 By turning a few simple checks into a regular habit, you can extend the life of your toilet’s components and catch small issues before they become major problems.
 Think of it as a small investment of your time that pays off in peace of mind and a smoothly running home.